mnielsen/finding_scenius/finding_scenius.md

 learn from in these fields is often low.
 A possible reason is that these are fields in which it is relatively easy to do well, and so attractive to lots of people who want to coast.
-When money is pouring into a field, so will people who just want to take the easy way.
+When money is pouring into a field, so will the people who just want to take the easy way.
+When prestige or fashionability is pouring into a field, so too will the poseurs.

+Consider, by contrast, the case of Camp 4 at Yosemite.
+Climbers at Camp 4 will often make a living by collecting and recycling aluminium cans.
+They'll live off boiled rice and peanut butter.
+They're not doing it for the money.
+And they're not doing it because it's fashionable or prestigious in the wider society.
+Rather, they have a shared ideal of what matters, and they believe so strongly in it

 The counterpoint to this argument is that lots of very smart, very determined people will also be in these fields.

 **A corollary to the above is to look for communities that are held